TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Tabulation, Caching, Progress Checks, and Limits

 Having identified promising candidates, the next step is to perform tabulation efficiently and with appropriate work limits to avoid impractically large tables and long tabulation times.
-The method to perform tabulation is quite straightforward and is described in \Cref{sub:gentabs}.
-For efficiency we have developed a cache to avoid repeated generation of identical tables for expressions that are semantically equivalent (up to renaming of decision variables).
+The method to generate tables is a straightforward depth-first search and is described in \Cref{sub:gentabs}.
+For efficiency we have implemented a cache to avoid repeated generation of identical tables for expressions that are semantically equivalent (up to renaming of decision variables).
 The cache relies on a normal form for expressions, and both the cache and the normal form are described in \Cref{sec:caching}.
-Finally, in \Cref{sub:work-limits} we describe work limits and progress checks applied to tabulation.
+Finally, in \Cref{sub:work-limits,sub:satsizelimit} we describe work limits and progress checks applied to tabulation. \Cref{fig:overview} provides an overview showing how the various components of TabID fit together.